ZhekaiJin/VR-TELE/README.md

 # VR-TELE #

-* A realization of 3D Telepresence
+A realization of 3D Telepresence
-* Advisor: Prof. Neveen Shlayan
-* Memebers: Zhekai Jin & Simon Shao

 ## Description ##
 ![](doc/vr.jpg)